 The nose shadows coincide and match perfectly.
 Jaffe and White, whom we mentioned earlier, pointed out how the shadow under the nose tilted to the right along with the inserted head.
 Only slight retouching of the mouth was necessary to make the two appear to have been different from one another.
 This overlay supports both the Jaffe and White hypotheses.

 Even more proof

-The next battery of tests address the authenticity of the backyard photographs and are actual overlays of known photographs of Lee Oswald onto backyard photo CE133-C, the one on the left, which will be our probe.
-Our gallery images are the same ones used in chapter 8 , the NOPD mug shots.
-This overlay sequence combines the NOPD photographs onto back yard photo CD133-C shown above.
+The next battery of tests addresses the authenticity of the backyard photographs which are actual overlays of known photographs of Lee Oswald onto backyard photo CE133-C, the one on the left, which will be our probe.
+Our gallery images are the same ones used in chapter 8, the NOPD mug shots.
+This overlay sequence combines the NOPD photographs onto backyard photo CD133-C shown above.

 This technique yields startling results.
 In these overlays, the outline in red belongs to the backyard figure.
-Whereas the eyes, nose and mouth line up perfectly when the probe and gallery image are overlaid onto each other, the right side of the backyard subject protrudes in comical fashion.
-This includes the right side of the neck, right ear and all of the right side of the head on up to the crown.
+Whereas the eyes, nose, and mouth line up perfectly when the probe and gallery image are overlaid onto each other, the right side of the backyard subject protrudes in a comical fashion.
+This includes the right side of the neck, the right ear, and all of the right side of the head up to the crown.

 This next image is known as the “ghost” image, which was found in DPD files.
 Their explanation was that they wanted to experiment and find out if it was possible to create these:

 Researcher Amy Joyce has brought to our attention the fact that in CE133-C, the individual appears to be wearing a ring on his left ring finger: